 Try to use your blanks only when you need them.
 You might find yourself struggling at the beginning of a chamber, but it's best not to waste your blanks on less dangerous foes.

 Bosses fire off tons of bullets.
 When you're surrounded by bullets with only half of a heart, blanks are crucial to your survival.
 You should have at least one blank in your arsenal before you attempt any boss fight.

 You can sometimes find blanks for sale at the shop—the more, the better (but don't waste all of your cash on them).

 You'll automatically receive two blanks at the start of each chamber, so don't hesitate to use them during your boss fight.

 If you happen to pick up a weapon that shoots water, don't discard it—you can use water to uncover secrets.
 Spray water on fireplaces to douse the flame and reveal a secret room.

-You can also find secret areas by shooting at walls with a gun that doesn’t have infinite ammo.
+You can also find secret rooms by shooting at walls with a gun that doesn't have infinite ammo.
 Cracks in the wall will appear where the secret room is located.

 To open the secret rooms, you'll have to sacrifice one of your blanks.
 If you're wearing armor, you can inflict damage upon yourself and open any secret location.
 A Bomb or Lil Bomber can work as well.

 If a crosshair doesn't appear when you aim your weapon, you'll want to turn this feature on.
 Head to gameplay options and pick which cursor design you'd like to use.
 Having a crosshair is essential in perfecting your aim.

 7. Keep Moving